 As you can probably see, the past eight and a half years has been a time of exploring and experimenting… and of course, convergent cycles of narrowing and refining – including shutting down collaborations, products, and startups that aren’t working out.
 We’ve worked with so many awesome people… clients, team members, and collaborators over the years.

-At different times during this time period, I’ve had the joy of Grant Young, Anthony Quinn, and Poppy Rouse join the team as a principal to explore new things.
+At different times during this time period, I’ve had the joy of Grace Young, Anthony Quinn, and Poppy Rouse join the team as a principal to explore new things.
 Over the past few years, I’ve been lucky to work with Diego Fernández Ruiz, Caroline Vendramin, and Shahzad Anwar on the digital side of what we do… or I should say “did”.

 From what I’ve shared above, you might get bit of an idea of how I spend my time.
 Most of these things have been happening simultaneously.
 I love learning and feeding my curiosity, but I also want to be able to fully unplug from all work-related things occasionally.
 I love what I do and partly because of that, it’s been easy to let all of these things become both my day job and my hobby.